sayedpritom/Warehouse-management-server/README.md

 ## This is a warehouse management website to manage inventory of a shoe company.
 Live website link: https://warehouse-eebb3.web.app

-## This is a website made for managing warehouse inventory of shoes.

 ## Currently you're looking at the server.
 The implemented APIs here are:
 1. get 6 inventory items for the "Home" page